South Korea detains suspect in high school teacher's stabbing a day after separate attack wounded 14

 Among the five people who were hurt by the car, at least two were hospitalized in critical condition.
 Among the nine who were stabbed, eight were being treated for serious injuries, according to Gyeonggi Province fire department officials.

 Police are questioning the 22-year-old suspect.
-They did not identify the suspect or offer any immediate information about a potential motive.
+They didn't identify the suspect or offer any immediate information about a potential motive.

 During police interviews, the suspect talked incoherently and said he was being stalked by an unspecified source, said Park Gyeong-won, an official at Gyeonggi’s Bundang district police station.